Tips for Photographing Alaska Wildlife

 2) Choose the appropriate camera gear

 This will vary based on the subject you are targeting.
 The more general you go, the more gear you are likely to need.
 This is often the case for me, I have lenses from 14mm to 500mm in my bag, along with a tripod or two.
 As for the correct camera bag….well, there isn’t one.
 However, there is one that will best suit your specific trip.
 I’m fond of the Kiboko bag by Gura Gear.
 I like what it does not include as much as what it does include.
 It is light and rugged.
-It is a little shy on extra space for carrying clothing, etc., on a long day trek, but I’ve shoved it full and got by o.k.
+It is a little shy on extra space for carrying clothing, etc., on a long day trek, but I’ve shoved it fully and got by o.k.
 As my years accumulate, I become more fond of slimming down on gear to reduce the overall weight I carry on a daily basis.
 Carbon fiber tripods, light but tough camera bags, newer lenses that are lighter, it all ads up.
-But it is true, you pay dearly for the absence of a few pounds in gear in general.
+But it is true, you pay dearly for the absence of a few pounds of gear in general.

 3) Get in shape

 Get in reasonable shape for the physical demands that await you.
 One could take this to the extreme, but the general rule is to avoid the recovery phase that often follows the first few days of high activity, or doing tasks not common to your daily routine.
-So if you are going to be packing your camera bag on 5 mile treks each day looking for wildlife, make sure to do this a few times before your departure and you will be in a better place to take advantage of all opportunities, and you wont be reaching for Ibuprofen as often.
+So if you are going to be packing your camera bag on 5-mile treks each day looking for wildlife, make sure to do this a few times before your departure and you will be in a better place to take advantage of all opportunities, and you won’t be reaching for Ibuprofen as often.

 4) Research your subject

 Know your subject.
 Understand and respect a comfortable working distance from the wildlife you seek to photograph.
 Do a little reading and research on your targeted species.
 Most animals are creatures of habit, and they frequent similar areas and can be somewhat predictable.
-It takes a little time however to discern and anticipate their movements.
+It takes a little time, however, to discern and anticipate their movements.
 The more you know about them, the better situated you are.
 Be a keen observer when you are with them in the field.
 Be careful of proximity, especially to habituated animals.
 You can tell if you are too close to a subject, whether it feels comfortable with your presence.
 Some National Parks (like Denali National Park) have guidelines on minimum distances from various species, you need to be apprised of these.
 Brown bears or grizzly bears inhabit much of Alaska, and if you are camping, cooking, eating, you need to be careful and informed on the protocol for good camp and food etiquette in bear country.

 5) Work with the light

 If possible, scout the area ahead of time and know the lighting conditions: when, where and how the morning and evening light and shadows fall.
 This is somewhat obvious, but also difficult.
-Weather in the mountain country is often cloudy and you don’t have that luxury to predict where light will fall.
+Weather in the mountain country is often cloudy and you don’t have that luxury to predict where the light will fall.
 But do not underestimate the value of really exploring the light.
 You know, it is what makes those outrageous images.
 There is simply no way around it.
 Check out my blog post on IPhone apps, there is a great one called Focalware that will tell you sunrise and sunset times based on lat and long coordinates.
 This is very valuable.
 Additionally, the sun in Alaska is at extreme angles, especially near the summer and winter solstice.
 Where it appears in the sky is important, especially to landscape photography.
-Perpendicular light, or some degree of angle creates dimension.
+Perpendicular light or some degree of angle creates dimension.
 If you are in a mountain range that spans an east to west orientation, you are likely to be shooting in front light during the golden hour, which is terrible, even though the golden color is beautiful.
-Research your spacial orientation.
+Research your spatial orientation.